Drisya-Ponmari/CCI-Solutions/tree_and_graphs/maxheap.md

 # Max Heap

-Complete binary tree where each node is greate than(or equal) it's children.
+Complete binary tree where each node is greate than(or equal) it's children.(Max heap property)

 ## Time complexities
 o(1) to get the max element